oasisprotocol/docs/docs/operators/run-your-node/non-validator-node.md

-# Run a Non-validator Node
+# Non-validator Node

 :::info

 These instructions are for setting up a _non-validator_ node.
-If you want to run a _validator_ node instead, see the [instructions for running a validator node](run-validator.md).
-Similarly, if you want to run a _ParaTime_ node instead, see the [instructions for running a ParaTime node](run-a-paratime-node.mdx).
+If you want to run a _validator_ node instead, see the [instructions for running a validator node](validator-node/README.md).
+Similarly, if you want to run a _ParaTime_ node instead, see the [instructions for running a ParaTime node](paratime-node.mdx).

 :::